DOCS <GO>

 At contract settlement, you'll know immediately if the prediction was correct.
 Review our Track Record page to see how signals perform over time.
 Build intuition for which conditions produce the most reliable signals.

 Start small.
 Trade with an amount you're comfortable losing entirely while you learn the market.
-Binary options have a fast feedback loop — you'll learn more from 20 real trades at $5 each than from studying charts for a month.
+Event contracts have a fast feedback loop — you'll learn more from 20 real trades at $5 each than from studying charts for a month.
 The goal isn't to get rich on trade #1, it's to build a feel for the market before sizing up.